 A condominium development takes the form of apartment-complex, townhouse and loft.
 Condominiums are Planned Unit Development (PUD).
 Building development designed land use, such as housing.
 Condominium complexes have legally been declared.
 Individuals can purchase units in building or complex.
 12 Tips Buying Condominium Complete Guide

-When buying a condo, owner purchases title of unit up to walls.
-The common elements of complex are jointly owned.
+When buying a condo, owner purchases title of the unit up to walls.
+The common elements of the complex are jointly owned.

 Examples of common elements are:

 Covenants, Conditions, Restrictions, and Easements (CC&R’s).
 The CC&Rs will tell buyer’s ownership of the individual unit.
 CC&Rs will disclose common elements.
 Common elements vary among condo associations.